nico-series/wannabe/README.md

 ### Bugs and Silliness
 - [ ] When Lamps mock recipe is selected, Quantity number input increases in width (and stays that way)
+    - Probably can fix during the styling stage by setting it to a regular width
+- [x] Initial recipe select should have a 'select recipe' initial option and not laugh at you if you want the first option listed (Small Thing currently)
+    - Decided not to go with a select recipe option and to instead just set a default value and set the quantity based off of that, as a result the form needs to be hidden until these values are available

 ## Credits
 - https://github.com/DaTrueBrad/ for the `vite-express` setup overview